tzaarela/List-of-games/README.md

 - [Stardew Valley](https://en.wikipedia.org/wiki/Stardew_Valley) - Farming and friendship packed into one pixly package.

+[Dying Light](https://sv.wikipedia.org/wiki/Dying_Light)  - Try to survive in a city full of zombies while using your parkour-skills.

 ## Adventures
 - [Zelda](https://sv.wikipedia.org/wiki/The_Legend_of_Zelda_) - One of the best games of all times.